 Once the paint is dry enough for you to stand on it without smudging it, you can paint the remaining stair treads.
-Consider marking the dry stairs with tape to help you remember which ones are dry and which ones are wet.
+Consider marking the dry stairs with tape to help you remember which ones are dry and wet.

-If your stairs are made of wood, you should use a large bristle brush to apply the paint in the direction of the wood grain.
-Rollers are suitable for use on cement stairs and allow you to quickly cover a large area.
+If your stairs are made of wood, you should use a large bristle brush to apply the paint in the wood grain direction.
+Rollers are suitable for use on cement stairs and allow you to cover a large area quickly.

 Depending on the material that your stairs are made from and the type of paint you use, you may need to apply a second coat to get a perfect finish.
-If you need to do this, follow the same steps again (except sanding) to give each part of the stairs a second coat of paint.
+If you need to do this, follow the same steps again (except sanding) to give each part of the stairs a second paint coat.

-Now that you know how to paint steps the easy way, are you ready to try it for yourself?
-If not, putting the job in the capable hands of professionals allows you to relax in the certainty that the work will be done properly and in a timely manner.
+Now that you know how to paint steps the easy way, are you ready to try it yourself?
+If not, putting the job in the capable hands of professionals allows you to relax in the certainty that the work will be done properly and promptly.
 Contact Paintzen for an interior painting quote today.

 If you want to paint your stairs but have concerns about how slippery the final result will be, don’t worry.
 You can mix a slip-resistant additive into your paint to provide extra traction and reduce the risk of slipping.

 Slip-resistant additives don’t change the color of paint, but they give it a small amount of texture to increase friction between the stair and your foot.
 Of course, even stairs that have been painted with slip-resistant paint are likely to be more slippery than carpeted stairs, so you should still take care when going up or down them.